This post contains affiliate links. Please see our disclosure policy.

 - Pears – Use whatever type of pear you like best – use Bartlett, Green or Red Anjou, or Comice Pears.
 Or, use a mix!

-How to Make this Pear Cobbler Recipe Step-by-Step:
+How to Make this Pear Cobbler:

 Step 3: Make the Biscuit Topping.
 Whisk together your dry ingredients in a large bowl, then cut in the butter, and stir in the buttermilk until a dough forms.

 Step 4: Assemble the Cobbler & Bake.
 Give the pear filling a stir, then pour on the salted caramel sauce and gently stir it in.
-Scoop the biscuit topping with an ice cream scoop or large spoon into blobs about 4 tbsp in size and place these on the top of the pear filling.
+Place scoops of the biscuit topping on the top of the pear filling.
 Bake until deep golden brown and bubbly!
-This has a long bake time, but it needs it – just follow the directions in the recipe card.

 Step 5: Dig In!
 Serve this while it’s nice and warm from the oven, with an extra drizzle of caramel sauce and a scoop of vanilla bean ice cream or even caramel ice cream for a twist!